-The Compassionate School Network (CSN) is a research-based approach to test the experimental ideas which use creative approaches to cause peace building in education.
-They have been found to have better teacher effectiveness, higher student achievement, and improved school environment.
-Using it as a collaborative resource for academic, social, and emotional learning in schools; it has worked as one of the most well-designed, evidence-based learning programs.
+The Compassionate School Network (CSN) is a research-based initiative to test experimental ideas which use creative approaches towards peace building in education.
+It is proven to lead towards better teacher effectiveness, higher student achievement, and an improved schooling environment.
+Using it as a collaborative resource for academic, social, and emotional learning in schools has worked and is one of the most well-designed, evidence-based learning programs.

 Compassionate Schools in Sukkur and Khairpur

 To echo the sentiment of the founder of our initiative Amin Hashwani, cohesion and coexistence would seem like less of a tedious task if we were all to lock ourselves in a room and remain exclusively self-critical until we reach a solution.
 Charter for Compassion’s Golden Rule for bringing about mutual acceptance and tolerance is “treat others the same way we wish to be treated”.